mfumagalli/ngsTools/README.md

 The methods implemented in these programs do not rely on SNP or genotype calling, and are particularly suitable for low sequencing depth data.
 An application note illustrating its application has published ([Fumagalli et al., 2014](http://www.ncbi.nlm.nih.gov/pubmed/24458950)).

-NOTE - this repository is intended for general use as it groups together the latest stable version of each tool.
+__NOTE__: this repository is intended for general use as it groups together the latest stable version of each tool.
 Developers (and only them) may want to check each tool's main repository.